hyflying/Profile/content/authors/admin/_index.md

 highlight_name: true
 ---

 This is  Evan.
-My journey in Computer Science began at the Dalian University of Technology, where I completed my Bachelor's degree in Computer Science and Technology.
-I am currently pursuing a Master's degree in Computer Science at the University of Southern California.My career kick-started as an Intern with Meituan and thereafter I moved on to a role of an iOS Developer.Driven by ambition and an unwavering commitment to excellence, I'm dedicated to expanding my skill set and knowledge base daily.
-My thirst for new experiences fuels my desire to develop cutting-edge software applications, and actively contribute innovative ideas that enhance product quality.I am actively seeking 2024 summer internship opportunities now!
+My tech adventure began after earning dual bachelor's degrees in Computer Science and Japanese at DLUT.
+Yes, I can code and say "Hello, World!" in Japanese!

+I joined Meituan as an iOS developer after finishing my undergraduate studies.
+During the 2022 Shanghai lockdown, our app, Meituan Grocery, became a lifeline for thousands trapped at home.
+This experience cemented my belief in the power of technology to change lives, one app at a time.
+Eager to level up my tech skills and broaden my horizons, I bid farewell to Meituan and set sail for the US to pursue my graduate studies.

+I'm currently seeking summer 2024 internship opportunities.
+Feel free to reach out to me for any exciting opportunities.
+Let's improve the digital world a better place, one line of code at a time!

-{style="text-align: justify;"}
+{style="line-height: 100; text-align: justify;"}